wfus/scanning-microphone/siggen/INSTRUCTIONS_RIGOL.md

 ```

 This will set channel 1 of the signal generator to emit a sine wave of 10000 Hz, with an amplitude of 5V peak to peak and an offset voltage of 5V.
+__The screen on the RIGOL might not show that the frequency has changed, but if you actually check with an oscilloscope or if you connect it to a transducer it will be clear.__

 ## Troubleshooting